BCISOFT/dvs-docs/docs/02-control-commands/prompt-customization.md

 ## Overview

-When you activate an application with `dvs activate <app>`, DVS automatically adds an indicator to your shell prompt showing the active app name: `(dvs:app-name)`.
+When you set the `DVS_ACTIVE_APP` environment variable, DVS automatically adds an indicator to your shell prompt showing the active app name: `(dvs:app-name)`.

 This indicator is compatible with most shell configurations and custom prompts (OhMyZsh, Starship, etc.).